 When the "Rest of My Life" Began.

-If a person stopped you on the street and asked you to describe what you do for a living, most would answer "banker", "lawyer", or "nurse".
-For the past eight months, I have been doing freelance work for local businesses and non-profit organizations in Charlotte, NC, and Houston, TX.
+If a person stops you on the street and asks you to describe what you do for a living, most would answer "banker", "lawyer", or "nurse".
+For the past eight months, I have been overcoming life's obstacles and redesigning my life by doing freelance work for local businesses and non-profit organizations in Charlotte, NC, and Houston, TX.
 I do a variety of jobs from web design to Social Media Marketing.

 For the past 19 years I have managed limited service and extended stay hotels, in August of 2016 I lost my job.
 In February 2017, I started my own consulting business, Socialpath Media Marketing.